rust-lang/book/src/ch06-01-option.md

 In the previous section, we looked at how the `IpAddr` enum let us use Rust's type system to encode more information than just the data into our program.
-This section is a case study of `Option`, which is another enum defined by the standard library that is used in many places because it encodes the very common scenario in which a value could be *something* or it could be *nothing*.
-Expressing this concept in terms of the type system means the compiler can check that we've handled all the cases we should be handling, which can prevent bugs that are extremely common in other programming languages.
+This section is a case study of `Option`, which is another enum defined by the standard library.
+The `Option` type is used in many places because it encodes the very common scenario in which a value could be *something* or it could be *nothing*.
+Expressing this concept in terms of the type system means the compiler can check that you've handled all the cases you should be handling, which can prevent bugs that are extremely common in other programming languages.

 Programming language design is often thought of in terms of which features you include, but the features you leave out are important too.
 Rust does not have the *null* feature that many other languages have.
 Null is a value that means there is no value there.
 In languages with null, variables can always be in one of two states: null or not-null.

 The inventor of null has this to say: